 How your home insurance policy changes when you move

 You can't keep your old policy when you move.
 This is because your old home and new home are two completely different properties that have different risks.

-- Give your provider an early heads up: You should contact your current insurer at least a month prior to the moving date to let them know, regardless of whether you're moving down the street or across the country.
+You should also contact your current insurer at least a month prior to the moving date to let them know, regardless of whether you're moving down the street or across the country.
 Consider alerting your insurer as soon as you put in an offer on a house.
 Once you close the sale of your old home, you can cancel the old policy, and some insurers will allow you to backdate a cancellation.

-Most payment options for home insurance come in monthly, bi-monthly, quarterly, semi-annually and annual frequencies.
-If you pay in advance, you'll usually receive a refund for your homeowners insurance once it's cancelled.
+If you're not going with the same provider for the coverage on your new home, you will be eligible for a refund as long as you paid your premium in advance.
+One thing to be aware of is your policy term and how far in advance you have paid.
+If you pay in advance, you'll usually receive a refund for your homeowners insurance once it's canceled.
 If you plan to buy your new home insurance policy from the same provider, the remaining amount you've paid for the year would probably go towards the premium on the new home.